 This post is based on an episode of MarketerHire's marketing operations webinar, MarketerLive.
-Watch the original video here — and for all the latest updates on MarketerLive's second season, sign up here.
+Scroll to the bottom for the full webinar video.

 The Forbes marketing team, run by CMO Lynn Schlesinger, is a content scaling machine.
 From email marketing to social media marketing, and everything in between, you’d be hard-pressed to tell the difference between Schlesinger’s media marketing team and one at a content-focused tech company like Shopify.

 Both companies put content marketing at the center of their marketing structures – and use it to drive revenue, grow their owned audience and more.

 For Forbes, that’s because content isn’t just part of a flywheel.
 It's the product itself, so scalable distribution is core to the business.

 For Forbes, content isn’t just part of a flywheel.
 It's the product itself, so scalable distribution is core to the business.

 But content is changing quickly.
 There are now more ways to consume it –– via podcasts, newsletters and blogs, just to name a few –– than ever before.